typelevel/Laika/docs/extending-laika/parser.md

 if you want to support new or customized markup for an existing parser without touching the parser implementation.

-For typical basic regex parsers there is usually a corresponding option in the `MarkupParsers` trait.
-You can see the full list of provided parsers in the [Scaladoc][markup-scaladoc].
+For typical basic regex parsers there is usually a corresponding option in the `TextParsers` object.
+You can see the full list of provided parsers in the [Scaladoc][text-scaladoc].
 We'll just show a few examples here:

 Parsing three or more lower-case characters: